 Teeth Whitening is one of the most popular cosmetic procedures.
 Nearly every second patient ask – how to get my teeth whiter?
-Let’s talk about the various teeth whitening treatment in UK and why teeth get discoloured.
+Let’s talk about the various teeth whitening cosmetics treatment in UK and why teeth get discolored.

 Sometimes, there are internal stains on the teeth, referred to as intrinsic stains by the dentist, this can be as a result of treatment with the antibiotic tetracycline when teeth are forming, aging processes that cause the teeth to turn yellow or grey and possibly trauma to the teeth causing the death of a nerve which can then turn the tooth a grayish, black color.
 Get teeth whitening treatment in UK that is a great way to enhance the smile and make the patient feel confident in themselves.

 More often than not a thorough cleaning done by the dentist or hygienist will remove most of the external staining caused by food and tobacco.
 Staining can be reduced between cleanings with the use of a whitening toothpaste.